droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 Following her interaction with the refugees, Ireena is enraged by the Baron's callousness, and vows to make her best efforts to secure entry for the refugees into Vallaki.
 ### The Guards at the Gates
 The guards at the gates largely act as described in <span class="citation">Town Gates (p.
 95)</span>.
+They have [Guard](https://2e.aonprd.com/NPCs.aspx?ID=933) statblocks.
 One has a silvered spear, while the other has a quiver containing a dozen crossbow bolts, half of which are silvered.

 The guards demand that each person first identify themselves.
 Once identified, each player must show their teeth ("To prove you're not vampires.") and briefly be exposed to a necklace strung with bulbs of garlic ("To prove you're not werewolves").
 (The Baron has, incorrectly, informed his guards that werewolves are severely allergic to garlic.)